skozin/arrow-mocha/README.md

 it('some test', () => console.log('myObj is:', this.myObj)) // undefined, `this` points to the global object
 ```

-This little library provides a set of patched Mocha functions (`it`,
+This little library provides a set of decorated Mocha functions (`it`,
 `before`, `after`, `beforeEach` and `afterEach`) that pass the context
 as the first argument to your arrows: